sarounds/w2anim/HELPER_APP_NOTES.md

 - [https://ffmpeg.org/about.html](https://ffmpeg.org/about.html)
 - [https://ffmpeg.org/download.html](https://ffmpeg.org/download.html)

+As of this writing, the current version of FFmpeg is 8.0, based on a build from 22-Aug-2025.
 Compiled packages of FFmpeg are available for Windows at:

 - [https://www.gyan.dev/ffmpeg/builds/](https://www.gyan.dev/ffmpeg/builds/)
 - [https://www.gyan.dev/ffmpeg/builds/ffmpeg-git-full.7z](https://www.gyan.dev/ffmpeg/builds/ffmpeg-git-full.7z)